 The social and environmental activism that made the 1960s such an iconic and influential decade sprang from an existential shift in consciousness.
 Movements emerged based upon a new spirit of connectedness and unity, and as has been posited many times before, this sense of universal oneness was largely fostered by the rise in popularity of psychedelic drugs.

 According to the study authors, psychedelics “contribute to people’s pro-environmental behaviour by changing their self-construal in terms of an incorporation of the natural world.”
-In other words, psychedelic experiences seem to leave people with a lasting sense of being connected to the environment, inspiring them to protect it.
+In other words, psychedelic experiences don’t only change the way we perceive nature – they seem to leave people with a lasting sense of being connected to the environment, inspiring them to actively change their behaviours to better protect it.

-This finding harks back to the early days of psychedelic research in the 1950s and 1960s, when scientists like Ralph Metzner began to write about how the powerful insights generated by substances like LSD, mescaline and psilocybin could help to bring about a new ‘ecopsychology’.
+These finding hark back to the early days of psychedelic research in the 1950s and 1960s, when scientists like Ralph Metzner began to write about how the powerful insights generated by substances like LSD, mescaline and psilocybin could help to bring about a new ‘ecopsychology’.

 “Psychedelic experiences bring about an expansion of one’s sense of identity beyond the usual boundaries of our body-self,” Metzner once wrote.
 “Awareness may also expand outward into a greatly enhanced sense of interconnectedness with all life-forms in the great ecological web of life.”